-- 560 Fig. 1.
-Elevation map of the study area, showing the general plate tectonic configuration (from USGS and - from Viltres et al. (2020) in the Afar region) and Cenozoic volcanics (modified from Varet, 1978; Davison - et al., 1994; Beyene and Abdelsalam, 2005; Bosworth and Stockli, 2016) Black arrows indicate GPS - velocities in respect to Nubia (modified from Reilinger et al., 2006). - Fig. 2.
-Schematic mechanisms for plume-rift association in the Afro-Arabian rift. (a) Active mechanism, in - which rifting results from the actively rising head of the Afar plume.
-In this mechanism impinging and - eroding the base of the lithosphere prompt uplift and decompression melting and flood basalts volcanism. - These introduce internal extensional forces and ultimately lead to break-up. (b) Passive mechanism, in - which rifting is initiated solely by the remote stresses, regardless of underlying Afar plume.
-In this - mechanism the production of massive volcanism is allowed when the thinned and stretched lithosphere - is underlaid by the thermal anomaly in the mantle.
-Flood basalts volcanism is generated by passively rising - decompression melting of hot asthenospheric mantle. (c) Plume-induced plate rotation, in which lateral - forces, induced by the arrival of the Afar plume head, add up to the remote stresses to change the plate - kinematics.
-In this mechanism flood basalts volcanism is actively controlled, however, rifting is triggered - 574 by the new plate kinematics. - 575 Fig. 3.
-Map of the Afar region showing magnetic isochrons (modified from Fournier et al., 2010; Bridges et - al., 2012; Schettino et al., 2016), earthquake locations (from ISC catalog), Holocene onshore volcano - 577 locations (from GVP catalog and Viltres et al. (2020)) and recent volcanism (modified from Keir et al., 2013). - 578 Fig. 4.
-Elevation of the Ethiopian-Yemen plateau (after Sembroni et al., 2016; Faccenna et al., 2019), - volcanic episodes and opening rates of the rift arms (modified from Fournier et al., 2010; DeMets and - 580 Merkouriev, 2016; Schettino et al., 2018).
-Dashed lines indicate estimations from geological observations - and soild lines from magnetic isochrons. - 582 Fig. 5.
+- 569 Fig. 1.
+Elevation map of the study area, showing the general plate tectonic configuration (from USGS and - from Viltres et al. (2020) in the Afar region) and Cenozoic volcanics (modified from Varet, 1978; Davison - et al., 1994; Beyene and Abdelsalam, 2005; Bosworth and Stockli, 2016) Black arrows indicate GPS - velocities in respect to Nubia (modified from Reilinger et al., 2006). - 573 Fig. 2.
+Schematic mechanisms for plume-rift association in the Afro-Arabian rift. (a) Active mechanism - 574 (e.g., Campbell and Griffiths, 1990).
+The plume head impinge and erode the base of the lithosphere, which - 575 prompt uplift and decompression melting.
+These introduce internal extensional forces at the crust, leading - to break-up.. (b) Passive mechanism (e.g., White and McKenzie, 1989).
+Rifting is initiated solely by the - 577 remote stresses, regardless of the underlying plume.
+In this mechanism, the production of massive - volcanism is allowed when the thinned and stretched lithosphere is underlaid by the thermal anomaly in - the mantle.
+Flood basalts volcanism is generated by decompression melting of the passively rising hot - asthenospheric mantle. (c) Plume-induced plate rotation (van Hinsbergen et al., 2021).
+Plume push forces - sourced by the drag of the flowing asthenosphere add up to the remote stresses to change the plate - 582 kinematics.
+In this mechanism flood basalts volcanism is actively controlled, however, rifting is triggered - 583 by the new plate kinematics. - 584 Fig. 3.
+Map of the Afar region showing magnetic isochrons (modified from Fournier et al., 2010; Bridges et - al., 2012; Schettino et al., 2016), earthquake locations (from ISC catalog), Holocene onshore volcano - locations (from GVP catalog and Viltres et al. (2020)) and recent volcanism (modified from Keir et al., 2013). - 587 Fig. 4.
+Elevation of the Ethiopian-Yemen plateau (grey boxes, after Sembroni et al., 2016; Faccenna et al., - 588 2019), volcanic episodes (orange and red bars) and opening rates of the rift arms (blue lines, modified - from Fournier et al., 2010; DeMets and Merkouriev, 2016; Schettino et al., 2018).
+Dashed lines indicate - 590 estimations from geological observations and solid lines from magnetic anomalies.

+- 591 Fig. 5. (a) Difference of Gaussians applied to topography and bathymetry showing rift margins (black lines). - 592 White dashed lines indicate peaks in rift width.
+TGD is the Tendaho-Goba'ad Discontinuity.
+SSD is the - 593 Shukra al Sheik discontinuity.
+Black dots indicate earthquake locations (ISC catalog). (b) Rift widths, - 594 calculated in rift-perpendicular directions. - 595 Fig. 6.
 Gravity data of the Afar region. (a) Vertical gravity gradient from Sandwell et al. (2014).
-Bouguer - anomaly model from ICGEM, XGM2019e (Zingerle et al., 2020). - Fig. 6. (a) Difference of Gaussians applied to topography and bathymetry showing rift margins (black lines). - White dashed lines indicate peaks in rift width.
-TGD is the Tendaho-Goba'ad Discontinuity.
-SSD is the - 586 Shukra al Sheik discontinuity.
-Black dots indicate earthquake locations (ISC catalog). (b) Rift widths, - 587 calculated in rift-perpendicular directions. - 588 Fig. 7.
+Bouguer - anomaly model from ICGEM, XGM2019e (Zingerle et al., 2020). - 597 Fig. 7.
 Bathymetry (a), vertical gravity gradient (b) and Bouguer anomaly (c) in the southern Red Sea.
-Black - dots indicate earthquake locations (ISC catalog). (d) Profiles across rift axis. - 590 Fig. 8.
-Bathymetry (a), vertical gravity gradient (b) and Bouguer anomaly (c) in the Western Gulf of Aden. - 591 Black dots indicate earthquake locations (ISC catalog). (d) Profiles across rift axis.

-- 592 Fig. 9.
+Black - dots indicate earthquake locations (ISC catalog). (d) Profiles across rift axis. - Fig. 8.
+Bathymetry (a), vertical gravity gradient (b) and Bouguer anomaly (c) in the Western Gulf of Aden. - 600 Black dots indicate earthquake locations (ISC catalog). (d) Profiles across rift axis. - 601 Fig. 9.
 Topography (a), vertical gravity gradient (b) and Bouguer anomaly (c) in the northern Main Ethiopian - Rift.
-Black dots indicate earthquake locations (ISC catalog). (d) Profiles across (AA') and along (BB') the rift - 594 valley.
+Black dots indicate earthquake locations (ISC catalog). (d) Profiles across (AA') and along (BB') the rift - 603 valley.